 You may like home decor color trends

-Attach roman shade and drape in tension rods to desired length
+Step 4: Attach the roman shade and drape in tension rods to desired length

 Once attached put entire panel behind both tension rods then draw up fabric between each and smooth the bottom seam so it lays flat and even.